George Stevens: The Only Game in Town

 In 1970, Stevens was appointed as the president of the jury at the 20th Berlin International Film Festival.
-A screening of the film o.k., directed by Michael Verhoeven, was interrupted when the jury held a 7–2 vote to pull the film from competition after they had expressed concerns over whether the film "encouraged understanding between nations," as stated in the statutes for the festival.
-Based on the 1966 Incident on Hill 192 during the Vietnam War, the film depicts a young Vietnamese girl who is kidnapped, raped, stabbed and shot by four American soldiers and dies.
+A screening of the film o.k., directed by Michael Verhoeven, was cancelled when the jury voted 7–2 to remove the film from competition.
+Stevens cited a FIAPF guideline stating, "All film festivals should contribute to better understanding between nations."
+He further criticized the film's gang rape scene.
+Based on the 1966 Incident on Hill 192 during the Vietnam War, the film depicts a young Vietnamese girl who is kidnapped, raped, stabbed and shot to death by four American soldiers.
 A fifth American soldier takes no part in the assault, and his official report goes ignored in the files.
 Verhoeven denied the film was anti-American, stating in an interview with the German newspaper Hamburger Abendblatt: "If I were an American, I would even say my film is pro‐American.
 The biggest part of the American people today is against the war in Vietnam."

 Yugoslav filmmaker Dušan Makavejev, a member of the jury, accused Stevens of censorship and overstepping his authority.
 After many press conferences and numerous declarations of protest, the jury announced its resignation, thereby halting the continuation of the festival.
 Berlinale director Alfred Bauer and the umbrella organization Berliner Festspiele GmbH, Walther Schmiederer, tendered their resignations, though Bauer returned.
 On July 5, 1970, the competition was cancelled and no major prizes were awarded.
 In 1973, Stevens was a member of the jury at the 8th Moscow International Film Festival.